lvella/libestream/README.txt

 == Notes on Portability ==

-The library is written mostly on C89, but uses the header inttypes.h from C99, in particular, types uint8_t, uint32_t and uint64_t are used.
+The library is written mostly on C89, but uses the header inttypes.h from C99, in particular, types uint8_t, uint32_t and uint64_t are used, and the non-standard function le32toh and htole32 on header "endian.h".

 Beyond standard C guarantees, the code only makes one (widely true)
 assumption: to be possible to load uint64_t values from 4 bytes aligned